Feb 2015 COVER OF BOOGIE MAGAZINE!

 We caught up with Scottie, Roxy Coverdale, and Gavin Glenn at a very nice hillside home that Scottie and Roxy share together, with a beautiful mountain view of Lakeside California in San Diego’s east county.

 We are quickly greeted by a Dachshund named Lloyd who has to check us out and make sure we’re ok to come in.
 Right away I notice a collection of new and vintage guitars displayed on the wall, and Scottie had a story for each one.

-While their new drummer sets up his drums in preparation for rehearsal, we take a seat in their living room/rehearsal room/studio for a close-up intimate interview with Scottie & Roxy to find out their secret recipe.
+While Gavin sets up his drums in preparation for rehearsal, we take a seat in their living room/rehearsal room/studio for a close-up intimate interview with the trio to find out their secret recipe.

 Scottie Blinn’s influences are too numerous to name.
 They range from T-Bone Walker and Lightnin’ Hopkins to ZZ Top, The Clash, and Social Distortion.
 His sound is a hard core mixture of everything in between.